Dispersive analysis of the $\pi^+ \pi^-$ production at the CMD3 experiment and the compatibility with muon pair production measurement by KLOE2 and the pion form factor by JLAB: Conclusion

 \section{Conclusion}

-The experimental data on $e^+ e^- \rightarrow hadrons $ suffers from relatively large systematic errors of unknown origin.
-The striking difference between the Babar and BESSIII measurements was an extreme example before the CMD3 group published new data for two charged pions cross section.
-Despite the fact that the experimental points for $\sigma_{\pi\pi}$ provided by the CMD3 group represent an outlier case among the other experiments, we have shown that the incompatibility imprints in related observables do not cause further tension between theory and experiments.
-This is true for the two cases of observables considered in our paper.
+We examined the implications of incorporating CMD-3 data and assessed the pion form factor within the time-like and space-like domains of momenta.
+Additionally, we evaluated the running fine structure constant at low momentum and compared it with experimental results.
+Despite the fact that the experimental points for $\sigma_{\pi\pi}$ provided by the CMD-3 group represent an outlier case among the other experiments, we have shown that the incompatibility imprints in related observables do not cause further tension between theory and experiments.

 The first observable discussed is the elastic scattering of a pion on an electron (or proton).
-It is a matter of fact that the spacelike continuation of the CMD3-driven electromagnetic form factor is slightly closer to the experimental values.
+It is a matter of fact that the spacelike continuation of the CMD-3-driven electromagnetic form factor is slightly closer to the experimental values.
 Additionally, we estimate the propagation of errors to a large spacelike $Q$ and observe little chance of achieving the naive perturbative QCD limit.
 Assuming the form factor satisfies the usual dispersion relation, the function $F$ in the deep spacelike region of momenta is unlikely to ever meet the PT QCD prediction.

-Furthermore, the obtained spectral functions, together with the other considered spectral fits for hadronic production cross sections, was used to calculate the $\sigma_{\mu\mu}$ cross section and the QED running charge in the time-like region of the momenta and compared with the 2004 KLOE $\sigma_{\mu\mu}$ as well as with the 2016 KLOE2 measurement for the electromagnetic running charge.
-In this case it would require at least ten times better precision than the KLOE2 experiment to potentially detect incompatibility of the data.
+Furthermore, the obtained spectral functions, together with the other considered spectral fits for hadronic production cross sections, was used to calculate the QED running charge in the time-like region of the momenta and with the 2016 KLOE-2 measurement for the electromagnetic running charge.
+In this case it would require at least ten times better precision than the KLOE-2 experiment to potentially detect incompatibility of the data.
 Similar comparisons as presented in our study can be a challenging task for future high-precision measurements.